mikewren/meshcore-ha/README.md

    - For USB: Select the USB port and set the baud rate (default: 115200)
    - For BLE: Select your MeshCore device from the discovered devices or enter the address manually
    - For TCP: Enter the hostname/IP and port of your MeshCore device
+   - Configure update intervals for different data types:
+     - Messages interval: How often to poll for new messages (default: 10 seconds)
+     - Device info interval: How often to update device statistics (default: 60 seconds)
-   - Set the update interval (how often to poll for status updates)
+     - Repeater update interval: How often to poll repeater nodes (default: 300 seconds)

 ## Available Sensors